Domestic Violence – Sacramento Attorney – Free Lawyer Consultation

 Domestic Violence Restraining Order

+What is a restraining order?
+What do I do if I was served with a restraining order?
 A domestic violence restraining order is a court order that protects you from abuse or threats of abuse from a person with whom you share a relationship.
 You need to seek protection if you, or your child, is being abused.
 A parent who delays or does not report abuse may not only be exposing themselves and their child to further harm, but may be jeopardizing their rights to custody.
 Take immediate action if you, or your child, are being abused, to protect yourself and your child.

+How do I get a restraining order?
 You can seek a domestic violence restraining order against someone with whom you share a close relationship, this includes:

 - Registered domestic partners,